 The tStud column is similar to t but includes a correction for leverage points.
-This makes it possible to identify leverage points as outliers even though the trend coefficients have adapted Λ strongly to them.
+This makes it possible to identify leverage points as outliers even though the trend coefficients have adapted $\Lambda$ strongly to them.

-7.2.10 The targetpoints.csv file
+7.2.11 The targetpoints.csv file

 Logs the surface target points used for conditioning on well paths with zone logs.
+This file is only generated if there are constraints from well paths that COHIBA consider relevant.